 The Lab

-Our lab is housed in the BioMed center at Brown University in Providence, Rhode Island.
-We work alongside a host of functional morphologists and physiologists who study the evolution and physiology of animal movement.
-Most of this work is done in a state-of-the-art wet lab for molecular and genetics research, as well as a new dry lab for microscopy, computational studies, and animal procedures.
+Our lab is housed in the BioMed Center at Brown University in Providence, Rhode Island.
+We work alongside a group of animal behaviorists, as well as functional morphologists and physiologists.
+Most of our work is done in a state-of-the-art wet lab for molecular and genetics research, as well as a dry lab for microscopy, computational studies, and animal procedures.
 The integrative nature of our research means that we also maintain close ties with Brown University’s Center for Computational Molecular Biology, Institute at Brown for Environment and Sustainability, and Carney Institute for Brain Science.

 Brown University